 Opening plenary session: Dr. Ashutosh Tiwari, Secretary-General, IAAM, welcoming the delegates in the 27th assembly of AMC. ©IAAM Media

 The Plenary Session 1 was chaired by Dr. Ashutosh Tiwari, Secretary-General, IAAM, and Prof. Cristina Satriano, Italy.
 The opening session of the congress included two lectures.
-The opening talk was the IAAM Investigator Award Lecture delivered by Chief Scientist, Manager of Advanced Research and Technology at THALES Optronics.
+The opening talk was the IAAM Investigator Award Lecture delivered by Dr. Gerard Berginc, Chief Scientist, Manager of Advanced Research and Technology at THALES Optronics.
 The scientist has been involved in the field of scattering theory for over thirty years and his research activities include electromagnetic scattering, quantum confinement, nano-optics, plasmonics, new imaging techniques, and nanostructured thin films.
 In his talk, he discussed the nanophotonics and light manipulation.

 He discussed that controlling scattered light and light absorption is crucial in many areas of science and technology.
 Artificial materials with nano-scale modulation of the surface can exercise such control and have opened new possibilities for light manipulation.
 The speaker presented different aspects of plasmonic with nanoparticles and explained the possibility to obtain strong light absorption with a very small amount of material.
 Metallic nanostructures can also be seen as optical nanoantennas converting freely propagating optical waves into the localized field and nano patch antennas based on the assembly of nanocubes was an appealing way to easily produce structures that feature very thin gaps between metals at a very low cost compared with other surface modification techniques.
 Finally, he concluded that if these coatings are very good absorbers in the visible and near-infrared range, they can also be of interest for reaching light confinement regimes where nonlocality arises strongly.